5 Excellent GAMSAT Prep Resources

 Edit: When I was preparing for GAMSAT the price tag was only £35!
 I recently checked the official website and it’s become very very pricey.
 So, you may want to try free resources first or pounce on any opportunity to get it cheaper.

 2. ACER’s official practice papers & Gold Standard’s answer explanations videos

-ACER are the company that administer the GAMSAT and once you have registered for the exam they will send you one free practice half-paper.
-They’ll also ask if you’d like to purchase their other practice papers.
-Absolutely do!
+ACER are the company that administer the GAMSAT and once you have registered for the exam they will send you one free practice half-paper called Practice Questions (red/orange cover).
+But they also have 4 other practice papers.
+Absolutely get hold of them!

 These papers are the closest to the real exam that you will ever get.
 So, I recommend that you complete at least two of the papers under exam conditions and use them to gauge how well you are doing with your prep.

 Of particular note is the recently released Practice Test 3 (nicknamed the “pink test” because it has a pink cover).
 Its Section 3 best illustrates the mix of reasoning ability and knowledge that you will need to beat the science section.

 When you’re marking yourself make use of Gold Standard’s answer explanations videos on YouTube.
 Free to access!
 If you get a question wrong they’ll help you understand why.